AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 >[!VIDEO](https://video.tv.adobe.com/v/3425489)

+## Search using Adobe Firefly

+**Scenario 2: Search assets with integrated Adobe Firefly when you need a new reference asset which is not available in the folder.
+Search assets using the using the `black lamborghini car` as the kryword.**

+Searching for an asset which is not available in the folder.

 ## Files and folders {#files-folders}

 **Scenario 2: Search for all files using the `classic car` keyword within the `automobile` folder.**